-This is a great story to use to talk to a child about how they may feel about a pretend something they care about, like a stuffed animal.
+This is a great story for talking to a child about how they may feel about a pretend something they care about, like a stuffed animal.
 Explain to your child that a real kitty is breathing and alive, whereas their stuffed kitty is made of fabric and buttons.
-This can help them begin to grasp the concept between what is real and what is make-believe.
+This can help them begin to grasp the concept of what is real and what is make-believe.

 Use art to explain the concept.

 Don’t expect this concept to become solidified overnight, however.
-Toddlers are constantly blending the concepts of real and fantasy during their daily activities.
+Toddlers constantly blend real and fantasy concepts during their daily activities.
 Imaginative play is a healthy aspect of early childhood development and is highly encouraged!

 Understand that exploring fantasy is a natural part of a child’s development.

-Creativity and problem solving are nurtured through imaginative play.
+Creativity and problem-solving are nurtured through imaginative play.
 In a recent study, scholars explained the relationship between pretend play and problem-solving abilities in young children.
-They concluded that children have a greater ability to problem-solve when they engage in imaginative play.
+They concluded that children are more able to problem-solve when they engage in imaginative play.1

-For instance, my 2.5-year-old daughter, Addy, is currently very interested in playing with dolls.
+For instance, my 2.5-year-old daughter, Addy, is interested in playing with dolls.
 At any given moment, she can be found wrapping her dolls in blankets, tucking them away in cabinets, or pushing them in her toy stroller.
-I see this translate when she interacts with her actual baby sister, Sage.
+I see this translated when she interacts with her real baby sister, Sage.
 Addy uses the same language, tone of voice, and gestures she used with the dolls.
-This pretend play with the dolls clearly builds her empathy and compassion for her sister.
+This pretend play with the dolls builds her empathy and compassion for her sister.
 This is awesome to see as a parent!

 Debunk the “scary” side of pretend.

-Sometimes, pretend can be scary.
+Sometimes, pretending can be scary.
 Monsters and zombies reign as some of Halloween’s prime characters.
-If your child is feeling scared by something that is pretend, it is best to debunk the myth by “unwrapping” it right in front of them.
+If your child feels scared by something that is pretend, it is best to debunk the myth by “unwrapping” it right in front of them.

 For example, if mommy or daddy has dressed up in something for Halloween that scares your toddler, engage your toddler in the process of “taking off” the costume with you.
 This helps them see that mommy or daddy is underneath the layers and that the costume being worn was pretend.

-Further, let your little one put on and take off his or her own costume using the same dialogue about dressing up and pretending.
-Many pre-school classrooms have a dress-up area where children can experiment with role-playing and imaginative play by putting on clothes and other accessories.
+Further, let your little one put on and take off their costume using the same dialogue about dressing up and pretending.
+Many preschool classrooms have a dress-up area where children can experiment with role-playing and imaginative play by putting on clothes and other accessories.
 Consider adding a dress-up area in your own home!
 Anything is game for a dress-up corner—from play doctor’s equipment to princess dresses to purses to dinosaur tails.

 Understand your child’s mind is different than yours!

-It’s important to keep in mind that our young children’s minds operate differently from our adult brains.
-They are processing information and emotions in ways that are unique to early childhood.
-Especially for children of pre-school age (2-5), their minds are still developing.
+It’s important to remember that our young children’s minds operate differently from our adult brains.
+They process information and emotions in ways that are unique to early childhood.
+Especially for children of preschool age (2-5), their minds are still developing.
 These types of concepts around the holidays can be confusing and even frightening.

-At the same time, a young child’s ability to use their imagination is also one of the greatest gifts they possess.
-It’s our job as parents and caregivers to gently guide them through this stage of development as they discern what is pretend and what is real—and to celebrate their imagination and creativity along the way.
+At the same time, a young child’s ability to use their imagination is also one of their greatest gifts.
+It’s our job as parents and caregivers to gently guide them through this stage of development as they discern what is pretend and real—and to celebrate their imagination and creativity along the way.